Civil Infrastructure Construction Index

-The CICI slipped to 50.1 in Q2 2026 from 52.1 in Q1, reflecting a broad cooling in sentiment across civil infrastructure markets.
+The CICI recovered to 52.3 in Q3 2026 from 50.1 in Q2, reflecting a broad firming in sentiment across civil infrastructure markets.

 These index numbers, typically found in the Civil Infrastructure Construction report, are being released as soon as they're available.
 The full report will be available in the coming weeks.
 Our survey participants enable us to provide vital insights into current trends and market conditions.
 If you’re interested in contributing, we encourage you to fill out the CICI sign up form.